jessecui/project-philo/backend/README.md

 ```
 Check if the API is running.

-### Single Document Embedding
+### Document Embedding
 ```
 POST /embed
 ```
-Upload a single document and get its embedding.
+Upload a document and get sentence-level embeddings with paragraph tracking.

 **Request:**
 - Method: `POST`